tobiasgerber/AxolotlTailRegeneration2024/README.md

 5. Tail_twist_0wpa.Rmd

-This script was used to combine and analyze connective tissue cells of the different timepoints and samples and to perform quadratic programming:
+This script was used to combine and analyze cells across the different timepoints and samples and to perform quadratic programming:

 6. Tail_Integration_col_0_1_2wpa.Rmd